AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

    You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround

    On Windows, internet speed works fine as it should with link speed up to 866 Mbps.
-However on macOS, speed becomes an issue.
+However, on macOS, speed becomes an issue.
 You'll notice that Tx rate is maxed at 434 Mbps with limited spatial stream to 1 (NSS=1) on cold boot.
 To gain its maximum capable speed, it seems that only workaround for now is to warm boot from Windows to macOS while having Broadcom Network Adapter driver version [7.35.295.2](https://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom%20802.11n%20Network%20Adapter) (7/19/2015) installed.
 Note that this will only work with this specific version of drive.

 Battery